cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 #### Common Fields

-If all the resources share the same value for a field (as is often the case for `Service` and `Multiplex`), our convention is to set these properties in a loop after defining the slice, e.g.
+If all the resources share the same value for a field (as is often the case for `Service` and `Multiplex`), our convention is to reduce boilerplate by setting these properties in a loop after defining the resources slice, e.g.

 ```go
 // set default values